Puerto Rico to hold statehood referendum amid disillusion

 Puerto Ricans are U.S. citizens but cannot vote in U.S. presidential elections.
 And while the island is exempt from the U.S. federal income tax, it still pays Social Security and Medicare and local taxes and receives less federal funding than U.S. states.
 Many believe the island’s territorial status has contributed to its struggle to recover from the hurricanes and earthquakes, as well as worsened its economic crisis, largely caused by decades of heavy borrowing and the elimination of federal tax incentives.

 U.S. Congress would have to accept the referendum results for it to move forward, and it has never acted on the island’s previous five referendums.
 The last one, held in 2017, was hit by a boycott and a low turnout that raised questions about the vote’s legitimacy.
 More than half a million people favored statehood in that referendum, followed by nearly 7,800 votes for free association/independence and more than 6,800 votes for the current territorial status.
 Voter turnout was just 23 percent.
-In the three referendums prior to 2017, no clear majority emerged, with voters almost evenly divided between statehood and the status quo.
+In the three referendums prior to 2017, no clear majority emerged, with voters sometimes almost evenly divided between statehood and the status quo.

 Statehood would award Puerto Rico two senators and five representatives, but it’s unlikely a Republican-controlled Congress would acknowledge the referendum because Puerto Rico tends to favor Democrats.